scoremedia-archived/thampi/README.md

 ### Credits
-* Andrew Konrad(https://www.linkedin.com/in/andrewkonrad/) for supporting this project.
+* Andrew Konrad and theScore Inc. for supporting this project.
-* theScore Inc for providing the resources required.